terrapower/armi/doc/user/inputs.rst

   There are a variety of material modifications available for each material.
 The most common material modifications are usually to do with enrichment of a particular nuclide, modifying the theoretical density of a material, or changing some list of custom isotpics.
 You can set values to these material modifications in your blueprints.
-And if you want to add new modifications to your own custom material, you would typically implement that change in your materials's `applyInputParams()` method.
-Here are some example materical modifications from ARMI's history:
+And if you want to add new modifications to your own custom material, you would typically implement that change in your material's ``applyInputParams()`` method.
+Here are some example material modifications from ARMI's history:

   * Lithium: LI6_wt_frac
   * Sulfur: sulfur_density_frac, TD_frac
-  * B4C: B10_wt_frac, theoretical_density, TD_frac
+  * B4C: B10_wt_frac, TD_frac
   * Uranium: U235_wt_frac, TD_frac, class1_custom_isotopics, class2_custom_isotopics, class1_wt_frac, customIsotopics

   In the Lithium example above, both material modifications modify the weight fraction, or mass fraction, of an element